So, a car radiator is only one of the many parts, that make up your engine’s cooling system.

 - You have a loss of coolant replaced by air

-The coolant needs a way to get rid of the heat it soaks up; while passing through the block and head.
+Above all, the coolant needs a way to get rid of the heat it soaks up, while passing through the block and head.

-Car owners don’t maintain their cooling systems as well as they should.
-The most common problems car radiators fall prey to is clogging and leaks.
-Dirt, bugs and debris can block the airflow through the core and reduce the radiator’s ability to dissipate heat.
-Internal corrosion and an accumulation of deposits can likewise inhibit coolant circulation and reduce cooling.
+So, most car owners don’t maintain their cooling systems, as well as they should.
+As a result, the most common problems car radiators fall prey to, is clogging and leaks.
+Dirt, bugs and debris, can block the airflow through the core.
+And, reduce the radiator’s ability to dissipate heat.
+Finally, internal corrosion and an accumulation of deposits, can also inhibit coolant flow and reduce cooling.